tnichols217/notes/APBiology/5/Notes/Unit Packet/3 - Test Topics.md

 	1. Produces randomness through alignment, crossing over, and random selection
 12. Understand how the following deviate from Mendel’s Laws and ratios:
     1. Incomplete dominance
-        1. Mixture of two allele
+        1. Mixture of two alleles (in splotchiness)
     2. Sex-linked traits
+        1. Males only have one X chromosome
     3. Co-dominance
+        1. Mixture of two alleles
     4. Linked genes
+        1. Doesn't recombine completely randomly because of the distance on chromosomes
 13. Chi square analysis with genetics problems
+	1. $\chi^2\Sigma$